 Plain, steamed asparagus is as popular as any preparation.
 However, it can be served like most green vegetables, cooked into casseroles, covered in béarnaise or hollandaise sauce, roasted with garlic, or parboiled and chopped into cold salads.
 It preserves wonderfully, frozen or pickled for feasting throughout the cold winter months.

 It might not be very Zen to rush your garden’s produce, but it sure is gratifying to speed the first ripe tomatoes and peppers to harvest time by a month.
-And now gardeners everywhere can extend their growing season, planting earlier and continue harvesting long after the first frost.
+And now gardeners everywhere can extend their growing season, planting earlier and continuing to harvest long after the first frost.

 Season Starter™ employs a simple concept to insulate plants against the cold.
 Like a polar fleece jacket, the Season Starter holds in heat to extend your growing season by two full months.
 It wraps around your plant to keep dipping temperatures from hurting the developing leaves and produce.